generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 	- Make plan IEntity queries use pure dapper but maybe use FastCRUD SQL builder?
 (0.4.0)
     - Add dictionaries to minimise reflections.
 (0.4.0)
 	- Split nuspec up so Dapper and FastDapper are not resolved with Session, UnitOfWork, etc. (0.4.0)
+	- Removed IDbTransaction from Uow as it only gave problems (0.4.0)
 - 0.5.x (Future)
 	- Add where and parameter paramateres into uow and session  extensions.
 And expand Repository.
 (In Progress)
     - Add FastCRUD bulk methods with tests to repo.
 - 0.6.x (Future)
+	- Look into making Session inherit DbConnection